Overview

 It should describe in general terms what the instances

-of the class can do, so that someone calling help(Box)
+of the class can do, so that someone calling help(Box) can get a

 summary of the class and its methods (also provided in the documentation if